VWLSS

 say it “vowel-less”

-A daily word game for the incurably curious.
+A word game for the incurably curious.

 One category, eight clues, every vowel gone.